 Our market risk consists primarily of foreign currency exchange risk and interest rate risk.
-Our functional currency is the U.S. dollar and our primary manufacturing operations and inventory supply contracts are in the U.S., but we distribute our products worldwide both through direct export and through our foreign subsidiaries.
+Our functional currency is the U.S. dollar and our primary manufacturing operations and inventory supply contracts are in the U.S. or in U.S. dollars, but we distribute our products worldwide both through direct export and through our foreign subsidiaries.
 Our primary foreign currency transaction risk consists of intercompany purchases and sales of products and we attempt to mitigate this risk through our hedging program described below.
-For the year ended December 31, 2015, approximately 25% of our consolidated revenue was derived from products manufactured in the U.S. and sold internationally in local currencies, as compared to 28% and 26% for the years ended December 31, 2014 and 2013, respectively.
+For the year ended December 31, 2016, approximately 21 percent of our consolidated revenue was derived from products manufactured or sourced in U.S. dollars and sold internationally in local currencies, as compared to 20 percent for the year ended December 31, 2015, and 22 percent for the year ended December 31, 2014.
 The functional currency of most of our subsidiaries is their local currency.
 For three of our subsidiaries located in the Netherlands, Singapore and Dubai, the functional currency is the U.S. dollar.